simonescaccia/IoTProject/Design.md

 ### ESP32

 The ESP32 manages the different sensors and actuators in the infrastructure and exchanges messages with the other microcontrollers and with the cloud.
-The main technical issue is that the device will be attached to every object of interest and thus should be battery powered:

-* CHIEF is connected to a power cord and does not have energy constraints, however a duty cycle is implemented as well
-* FORK and BRANCH wakes up only when a test is needed, so we modulated a proper duty cicle in order to provide a longer battery lifetime
+The main technical issue is that the device will be attached to every object of interest and, apart from the source site, they should be battery powered.
+MCUs wakes up only when a test is needed, so we modulated a proper duty cicle in order to provide a longer battery lifetime.
+MCU at the source, instead, is connected to a power cord and does not have energy constraints, but a duty cycle is implemented as well.

 ### LoRa